migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L05.md

 ⮚ God was separated from God:

-**2. During the separation - The wrath of the Father falls on the Son** - Isaiah 53:10
+Son** - Isaiah 53:10

 *"But **the Lord was pleased To crush Him**, putting Him to grief; If He